ata4/mineshot/README.md

  - Mob and block images for the Minecraft Wiki
  - ... you name it

-## Usage
+## Huge Screenshot

-To capture a big screenshot, simply press **F9**.
+To capture a huge screenshot, simply press **F9**.
 The key can be configured in the key bindings menu.

 During capture, the game may be unresponsive for a few seconds, depending on how big the screenshot is.